0

 Ok, But What Actually IS Acne?

-Acne is an inflammatory disorder of the skin and is a common condition that happens when hair follicles under the skin become clogged and irritated.
-Sebum - oil that helps keep skin from drying out - and dead skin cells clog the pores, which leads to outbreaks of lesions, commonly called pimples or zits.
+Acne is an inflammatory disorder of the skin and a common condition that happens when hair follicles under the skin become clogged and irritated.
+Sebum — oil that helps keep skin from drying out — and dead skin cells clog the pores, which leads to outbreaks of lesions, commonly called pimples or zits.

 The skin has sebaceous (oil) glands that connect to the hair follicle through a pore.
 In healthy skin, the sebaceous glands make sebum that empties onto the skin surface through the pore.
 Keratinocytes, a type of skin cell, line the follicle.
 Normally as the body sheds skin cells, the keratinocytes rise to the surface of the skin and slough off.
 When someone has acne, the hair, sebum, and keratinocytes all stick together inside the pore.
 This prevents the keratinocytes from shedding and keeps the sebum from reaching the surface of the skin.
-The mush of oil and cells allows bacteria that live on the skin to grow in the plugged follicles and cause inflammation—swelling, redness, heat, and pain.
-When the wall of the plugged follicle breaks down, it spills the bacteria, skin cells, and sebum into nearby skin, creating lesions or pimples.
+The mush of oil and cells allows bacteria that live on the skin to grow in the plugged follicles and cause inflammation — swelling, redness, heat, and pain.
+When the wall of the plugged follicle breaks down, it spills bacteria, skin cells, and sebum into nearby skin, creating lesions or pimples.
 You can learn more about the science of acne here.

 Hormonal Impact on Skin